Is Retail Strategy Australia Dying On Its Feet 👣? The Reasons Why

 The solution to the online retail pricing dilemma comes down to moving from cost-plus to value-based in the best way possible.
 By this, we mean a world-class pricing team running a sophisticated pricing and revenue management system.
 A system set up to dynamical price across multiple price and customer segments using targeted pricing tiers and enticing revenue subscription models.

-Other factors that’ll ensure a successful online pricing strategy:
+Other factors that’ll ensure a successful online retail strategy Australia:

 - Hiring (underperforming team) – ever heard of the adage; “one rotten apple can spoil the barrel”?
 The same is true in the workplace.
 An employee with a history of misconduct could influence other people in the workplace with their bad habits.
 Through peer effects, staff pick up those habits by social interactions from one another.